cschneid-the-elder/mapa/cobol/readme.md

  + Execute `java -jar CallTree.jar -fileList myList -copyList myLibs -out myOutput.tsv`

 Depending on your build environment, you may want to construct several file lists for your source and copybooks, corresponding to your concatenations.

+Note that the content of the file specified with the -defList option must contain `>>DEFINE` statements beginning in area A or area B.

 ### Bear In Mind